google/temporian/docs/src/3_minutes.md

 The most basic unit of data in Temporian is an **event**.
 An event consists of a timestamp and a set of feature values.

 Events are not handled individually.
-Instead, events are grouped together into an **[EventSet][temporian.EventSet]**.
+Instead, events are grouped together into an **[`EventSet`][temporian.EventSet]**.

+[`EventSets`][temporian.EventSet] are the main data structure in Temporian, and represent **[multivariate and multi-index time sequences](../user_guide/#what-is-temporal-data)**.
+Let's break that down:

+- "multivariate" indicates that each event in the time sequence holds several feature values.
+- "multi-index" indicates that the events can represent hierarchical data, and be therefore grouped by one or more of their features' values.
-[`EventSets`][temporian.EventSet] are the main data structure in Temporian, and represent **[multivariate time sequences](../user_guide/#what-is-temporal-data)**.
-Note that "multivariate" indicates that each event in the time sequence holds several feature values, and "sequence" indicates that the events are not necessarily sampled at a uniform rate (in which case we would call it a time "series").
+- "sequence" indicates that the events are not necessarily sampled at a uniform rate (in which case we would call it a time "series").

 You can create an [`EventSet`][temporian.EventSet] from a pandas DataFrame, NumPy arrays, CSV files, and more.
 Here is an example of an [`EventSet`][temporian.EventSet] containing four events and three features: